andreasplesch/x_ite_dom/README.md

 - detail.fields: an array of al fields of the x3d node with current values
 - detail.x3dnode: the x3d node object which originated the event (for advanced use)

 The dispatched events do not bubble back up, eg. usually there should be no need to stop propagation.
+The event listeners should be attached to the Sensor DOM elements.

-Event listeners attached to elements above the sensor element the hierarchy can receive the event.
+Needs testing: [Event listeners attached to elements above the sensor element the hierarchy can receive the event.
 This means if there are multiple sensor (say TouchSensors) below a listener, the listener receives the events from all of the sensors of the type requested (TouchSensors).
-The detail.name property then can be used to identify which sensor emitted the event.
+The detail.name property then can be used to identify which sensor emitted the event.]

 ## TODO

-- working on access to Inline scenes
+- working on access to Inline scenes: done
 - Prototype handling
 - allow hook into render loop ?
 - allow mutated attributes to be parsed objects, eg. skip parsing; useful if X3D math function are used on native types
-- multiple scenes per page
+- multiple scenes per page: done
 - perhaps add onevent properties to DOM nodes.
-- adapt more x3dom examples
+- adapt more x3dom examples: done inline_reflection